elasticio/api-docs/source/includes/_tasks.md

 ### Returns

-Result of task deletion: task id and its new status
+Result of task deletion: task id and its new status ("deleted")